COVID-19

 COVID-19 Vaccines?

-Can I Still Get Vaccinated?
+Can I Still Be Vaccinated?

 Yes, in the United States, vaccination is available to everyone 6 months and older.
 Check with your doctor, your health plan or use Vaccines.gov to find out where you can be vaccinated now.

-Can Children Get Vaccinated for COVID-19?
+Can Children Be Vaccinated for COVID-19?

 Yes, the Pfizer and Moderna vaccines are approved to use for those 6 months to 18 years though they may have different dosages (CDC).
 The other available vaccines are for those 18 and over.
 Watch for updates in available vaccines for children.